tenzinpalden/Let-Em-Cook/README.md

    Linux/Mac Users:
    1. Download the `setup_and_run.sh` script.
+   2. Open the terminal.
+   3. cd into the directory where you want to clone the repository.
-   2. Make the script executable:
+   4. Make the script executable:
       ```bash
       chmod +x setup_and_run.sh
       ```
-   3. Run the script:
+   5. Run the script:
       ```bash
       ./setup_and_run.sh
       ```

    Windows Users:
    1. Download the `setup_and_run.bat` script.
+   2. cd into the directory where you want to clone the repository.
-   2. Double-click the `setup_and_run.bat` file to run it, or execute it in the terminal:
+   3. Double-click the `setup_and_run.bat` file to run it, or execute it in the terminal:
       ```cmd
       setup_and_run.bat
       ```